Semert/PirateDefense/README.md

 **WHAT I LEARN**

-A personal project in the Unity Engine scripted in Java Script.
+A personal project in the Unity Engine scripted in C#.
 I am using this project to learn the basis of the Unity Engine and to learn the C# programming language.
 I also wanted to understand what the start of the game development process was like.

 I have learned what's look like the real game scripting and how to fix the errors you got for your script.
 Because while you are making a game you are facing with a lot of problems and it's really a good feeling to solve this problems after hours of searching and trying with yourself..